Saturday, June 1, 2024

 Padua, Basilica of Sant Antonio

 However, while the Donatello image is of major importance in the history of western art, some of the other images are more charming and also convey more seriously the real importance of the point of the image, the reality of Christ present in the Holy Eucharist.
-Which is why the juxtaposition of the feasts of Saint Anthony and of Corpus Christi in this troubled year is so fortuitous.
-No matter what the situation of the world, Jesus is present among us through the sacrament of his presence.
+In 2020, the year of the COVID pandemic, the feasts of Saint Anthony and of Corpus Christi occurred on the same day.
+This reminds us that no matter what the situation of the world, Jesus is present among us through the sacrament of his presence and that their are also saints among us.

 Flemish, c.
 1500